Statement of Welcome

 Welcome!

-St. Andrew’s is a theologically diverse Episcopal parish located in the heart of Framingham, within the MetroWest region of Massachusetts—a city rich in cultural, linguistic, and religious diversity.
-Rooted in a deep love for our history and traditions, we are also continually being shaped by new voices and new energy as our city and the wider MetroWest communities grow.
-Some among us have worshiped here for generations, while many others are newer to St. Andrew’s.
-Together, we form a community grounded in faith, curiosity, and a shared desire to live out the Gospel in our time and place.
+St. Andrew’s is a theologically diverse Episcopal parish in the heart of Framingham, serving the wider MetroWest region of Massachusetts—a community rich in cultural, linguistic, and religious diversity.
+Rooted in a deep love for our history and traditions, we are continually shaped by new voices and new energy as our city grows.
+Some among us have worshiped here for generations; many others are newer.
+Together, we are grounded in faith, curiosity, and a shared desire to live out the Gospel in this time and place.

 Our worship reflects the richness of who we are, with music that is eclectic and prayerful, drawing from both traditional and contemporary expressions.
-Beyond Sunday mornings, our campus is a place of connection, creativity, and service, hosting many community organizations including Massachusetts Communities Action Network (MCAN), Performing Arts Center of MetroWest (PAC), ProGente Connections, and BNI, just to name a few.
+Beyond Sunday mornings, our campus is a place of connection, creativity, and service, hosting community partners such as Massachusetts Communities Action Network (MCAN), Performing Arts Center of MetroWest (PAC), ProGente Connections, and BNI.

 Mission Statement